Think you know who represents you? – Test yourself.

 Wards on the West Side of Town:

 Ward 3: Ward 3 is wedged between Wards 5 and 6.
 It starts with High Street on the east side and continues west to Brandywine (in some places).
 W. Nields borders very loosely on the south and Shemlock Alley/W. Bernard Street more consistently on the north.
-If you live in this south central section of the borough, you are in Ward 3 and you are represented on Borough Council by Michael Galey.
+If you live in this south central section of the borough, you are in Ward 3 and you are now represented on Borough Council by Brian McGinnis.

 Ward 6: Ward 6 cuts around Everhart park to Shemlock Alley/W. Bernard Street on its southern border and Hannum Avenue into Chestnut Street to the north.
 In its borders stands most of the downtown business district – at least that part that lies west of High street.
 If this describes your home location, you are in the sixth ward and you’re represented on Borough Council by Bernie Flynn.